Devitt and Moore: Devitt and Moore fleet

 In purchasing their first two full-rigged ships from Duncan Dunbar in 1863, Devitt and Moore started their long connection with Australia as shipowners.
 Over the next fifty-five years until the end of the First World War when they finally conceded to the competition from steamships, at various times the Devitt and Moore fleet comprised twenty-nine square-rigged sailing ships and two steamships carrying passengers, wool, copper and general cargo between Great Britain and Australia.
 Thomas Henry Devitt's grandson Howson Foulger Devitt went on to establish the insurance broker Devitt Insurance in 1936.

-The following list of ships owned by Devitt and Moore was adapted from a book by Captain A G Course.
+The following list of ships owned by Devitt and Moore was adapted from a book by Captain AG Course.